PCSX2/pcsx2/COMPILING.md

 Usually, when you want to compile some software on Linux, you'll find a list of packages to install, which are usually distribution specific.
-As this is far from being user friendly and can mess with your system, we will instead use [Nix](https://nixos.org/) to create a development environment separate from your system.
+As this is far from being user-friendly and can mess with your system, we will instead use [Nix](https://nixos.org/) to create a development environment separate from your system.